cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/gcp_hello_world_example.md

  * Network
  * All of the essential peripherals in {{< param cloud >}} (IP address, NIC, etc...).

-In this example we will deploy only the infrastructure.
+In this example we will deploy virtual infrastructure and a "hello world" application using the {{< param cloud >}} and Ansible plugins.
-Later, in the more advanced examples (multi cloud examples) we will leverage this setup as the basis for deploying a generic application server and an application.

 ## Prerequisites
 This example expects the following prerequisites: